 Further study of a more connected network of Town Center Streets to provide increased local connectivity for people walking, biking, rolling, taking transit, and driving.
+Study options for improving transit performance through Four Corners from Lorain Avenue to Lexington Drive as part of a longterm comprehensive redesign of the intersection of University Boulevard and Colesville Road.
+Improving multimodal safety - not increasing capacity or vehicular travel speeds through Four Corners-should remain the top priority of the study; as such, pedestrian and bicycle safety improvements, including a human scale and reduced pedestrian crossing distances, a Breezeway that connects to bicycle and pedestrian facilities along University Boulevard, and ample street buffers should remain part of the long-term vision.
 The future study should also explore introducing a more regular street pattern than today's one-way couplet.